Uptime check

 Troubleshooting Signal

-Helps determine whether a site is down, slow, redirected, or returning application errors.
+Helps determine whether a site is down, slow, redirected, or returning errors.

-The status code can tell you whether the site is working, redirecting, blocked, or failing.
+The status code tells you whether the site is working, redirecting, blocked, or failing.

 200